-The advocacy skills of our members, which have been honed in the adversarial format of criminal courts, are easily transferable to the inquisitorial format of a Coroner’s Court
+The advocacy skills of our members, which have been honed in the most challenging cases conducted in the criminal courts, provide us with a marked advantage in inquisitorial proceedings.

 For More Information or To Instruct Us

 With our expert understanding of the criminal justice system we guide our clients through the legal process.
 Our barristers regularly undertake privately funded, direct access and legal aid work.
 To discuss your options in more detail, for more information regarding our fee structure or to discuss a specific case please contact our clerking team.
 If you are a professional client and would like to discuss in-house training and seminar opportunities, please contact Mark Bennett or Nick Parkinson.